Your Good Girl's Gonna Go Bad: Background, recording and content

 In 1965, Tammy Wynette moved to Nashville, Tennessee with her three children in hopes of finding a recording contract.
 Second husband, Don Chapel, had attempted to secure his wife a recording contract but was turned down by the Decca, Hickory, Kapp and Musicor labels.
 As a last resort, a friend helped her schedule a meeting with a new producer named Billy Sherrill.
 Impressed by her talents, he signed her to Epic Records in 1966.
 With Sherrill serving as her producer, the pair began recording what came to be her debut studio album, which would later be titled Your Good Girl's Gonna Go Bad.
-The sessions began on September 1966 and were recorded at the Columbia Studio located in Nashville.
+The sessions began in September 1966 and were recorded at the Columbia Studios located in Nashville.
 The remainder of the album's sessions were complete in January 1967.

 The album contained a total of ten tracks.
-Six of the album's songs were previously-released singles by other country artists that Wynette covered: David Houston's "Almost Persuaded", Loretta Lynn's "Don't Come Home A-Drinkin' (With Lovin' on Your Mind)", Jeannie Seely's "Don't Touch Me", George Jones's "Walk Through This World with Me", Jack Greene's "There Goes My Everything" and Bobby Austin's "Apartment No. 9".
+Six of the album's songs were previously released singles by other country artists that Wynette covered: David Houston's "Almost Persuaded", Loretta Lynn's "Don't Come Home A-Drinkin' (With Lovin' on Your Mind)", Jeannie Seely's "Don't Touch Me", George Jones's "Walk Through This World with Me", Jack Greene's "There Goes My Everything" and Bobby Austin's "Apartment No. 9".
+Wynette also covered Dolly Parton's at-the-time unreleased track "I Wound Easy", originally recorded by Parton in 1966 but released in 1970 on Parton's compilation album, "As Long As I Love".
+Wynette's track however bears a different title, adding "(But I Heal Fast)" to the end of the title.
 Remaining tracks were original cuts, such as "Send Me No Roses", "I'm Not Mine to Give" and the Sherrill-Glenn Sutton-penned title track.